SONAL-THAKUR16/MOODRA/README.md

 ## ☁️ Deployment
 The frontend can be deployed using a static hosting platform such as Netlify.
 For the current project structure, the frontend build configuration is:
-Base directory: MoodLens/frontend
+•Base directory: MoodLens/frontend
-Build command: npm run build
+•Build command: npm run build
-Publish directory: dist
+•Publish directory: dist
-Before deployment, test the production build locally: npm run build
+Before deployment, test the production build locally:
+•npm run build
 If the build succeeds, Vite creates the production files inside: dist/